hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="jwtwriteoidcauthurl"></a>
 # **JWTWriteOIDCAuthURL**
-> void JWTWriteOIDCAuthURL (JWTWriteOIDCAuthURLRequest jWTWriteOIDCAuthURLRequest, string jwtMountPath = null)
+> void JWTWriteOIDCAuthURL (JWTWriteOIDCAuthURLRequest jWTWriteOIDCAuthURLRequest, string jwtMountPath = "jwt", TimeSpan? wrapTTL = null)

 Request an authorization URL to start an OIDC login flow.